Secure Your Social Security: The Essential Role of a Representative Payee

 Profit and prosper with the best of expert advice - straight to your e-mail.

 Although most people with representative payees are minors, our focus here is on managing Social Security payments for retirees.
-Unlike minors, retirees are presumed competent to manage their finances, so a representative payee is not required but advisable.
+Unlike minors, retirees are presumed competent to manage their finances, so a representative payee is not required but is advisable.
 For most older adults, representative payees are necessary when they have advanced dementia or are in a coma, for example.

 One study found that approximately 63% of retirees over 70 who also had dementia or mild cognitive impairment had a health power of attorney.
 But only about 9% with dementia and 2% with mild cognitive impairment had a Social Security representative payee assigned to them, according to the Congressional Research Service.

-You can plan ahead by exercising your option to advance designate a representative payee.
+You can plan by exercising your option to advance designate a representative payee.
 Don’t worry about being locked into your decision; you can submit and update your advance designation request when you apply for benefits or after you are already receiving benefits.

-If the Social Security Administration (SSA) thinks you need assistance with your benefits, they will initiate the process of putting a representative payee in place.
+If the Social Security Administration (SSA) thinks you need assistance with your benefits, it will initiate the process of putting a representative payee in place.
 Under these circumstances, the SSA can appoint a relative, friend, or other interested party as your “representative payee.”
 The SSA thoroughly investigates potential representative payees to protect the interests of beneficiaries.
 This is because a representative payee receives the beneficiary’s payments and is given the authority to use them on the beneficiary’s behalf.

 How to advance designate a representative payee